ethereum-optimism/specs/specs/fault-proof/stage-one/optimism-portal.md

 - Withdrawal transaction must have already been proven.
 - The proof maturity delay duration must have elapsed between the time the withdrawal was proven and this call for its finalization.
-- The time the withdrawal was proven must be greater than the time at which the withdrawal's game was created.
+- The time the withdrawal was proven must be greater or equal to the time at which the withdrawal's game was created.
 - Withdrawal transaction must not have been finalized before.
 - The game upon which the withdrawal proof is based must be a **valid game**.
-- Function must register the withdrawal as finalized.
 - Function must revert when system is paused.
 - TODO: withdrawal tx invariants (can't call token contract, exact balance must be transferred, estimator should revert for gas estimation)